The usual suspects are back trying out backyard nesting sites on our

-The usual suspects are back trying out backyard nesting sites on our Chick Magnet Garage.
+Chick Magnet Garage.
 The picky chickadees are once again demanding endless walkthroughs.
 But they just can't close the deal on our bird house.
 Sweet but ditzy robins are again building a nest atop the light.
 It is a precarious business that demands no backyard illumination until the babes hatch and depart.
 Just how toasty would that nest get if we used that light?
 Maybe this spring, they would appreciate the extra warmth.

 Robins nest atop our backyard light.

-They need to tidy up a bit.
+They need to tidy up a bit. |

 The blue jays seem to be considering the climbing rose site again.
 And who wouldn't want to nest all cozy and dry under garage eaves protected in thorny rose bramble?
-Soon it will be Time to Get out the Batting Helmet.
+Soon it will be

 The blue jay nest is a fortress.